NisalG/laravel-crud-api-be/README.md

-# Laravel 11 API BE CRUD with Migrations, Seeding, Swagger, Unit Testing etc.
+# Laravel 11 API BE CRUD with Migrations, Seeding, Swagger, Unit Testing, Docker etc.
 Repo for Laravel BE

 # How to run the application